First Steps After a Car Accident in South Carolina

 However, you should:

-• Lockdown all social media activity: The first thing you need to do is set any social media accounts to private.
-Make sure any posts are set to “friends only” and do not accept friend requests from people you do not know.
+- Lock down all social media activity: First, you need to set any social media accounts to private.
+Ensure any posts are set to “friends only,” and do not accept friend requests from people you do not know.
 Do not post to any social media accounts until your case concludes or unless your lawyer approves the posts.

-• Limit physical activity: Now is not the time to go kayaking or even lift weights at the gym.
-If someone sees you, it gives the insurance company reason to question the validity of your claim.
+- Limit physical activity: Now is not the time to go kayaking or even lift weights at the gym.
+If someone sees you, it gives the insurance company a reason to question the validity of your claim.

 Be Honest